niloyinzamum/text-analyzer/README.md

 2. Ensure that the `.env` file is properly configured with necessary elements to connect it with the port and databases.
 Note that the `.env` file is not gitignored for this purpose.

-3. The main is the most updated branch.
+3. The #master is the most updated branch.

 ## Running the Application